NCAR/SWM_documentation/docs/quick_start.md

 cmake -S $SWM_ROOT -B $SWM_BUILD_DIR
 ```

-Where `SWM_ROOT` points to the directory where you pulled the SWM repository in the previous step and `SWM_BUILD_DIR` is a directory where the build will be generated.
+Where `SWM_ROOT` points to the directory where you pulled the SWM repository in the [previous step](#step-1-get-the-code) and `SWM_BUILD_DIR` is a directory where the build will be generated.

 > You can place the build directory `SWM_BUILD_DIR` anywhere, but it is recommend to put it somewhere outside of the `SWM_ROOT` directory.
 That way the files generated in `SWM_BUILD_DIR` are independent of your source controlled `SWM_ROOT` directory.
-Hence you could delete `SWM_BUILD_DIR`, generate multiple builds with different options, or run the executables within a build without generating a lot of untracked files in your `SWM_ROOT` directory.
+Allowing you to generate multiple builds with different options or run the executables within a build without generating a lot of untracked files in your `SWM_ROOT` directory.
 I usually just put the build directory right next to the source directory with:
 >```bash
  export SWM_BUILD_DIR=$SWM_ROOT/../SWM_build
  ```

-For more on the available SWM CMake build options see the [build](build.md) page .
+For more on the available SWM CMake build options see the [build](build.md) page.

 ## Step 3: Build
 To build the code run the command: